krnlde/casw/README.md

 ## Prerequisits

-An installed Node.js v6.3.1+ and the right to start a webserver (port 8000) on your machine.
+An functioning node.js v6.3.1+ and the ability to start a webserver on port 8000 on the target machine.

 ## Install